Majority of establishments are engaged in gambling and betting activities

 To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

-Total response rate for arts, entertainment and recreation activities sector with TE of 20 and over was 73.6 percent (178 out of 242 establishments).
+Response rate for Arts, Entertainment and Recreation sector for establishments with TE of 20 and over was 96.1 percent (220 out of 229 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Of the total responses, eight establishments responded online.
+Of the total responses, five establishments responded online.

 Concepts and Definitions of Terms